browserengineering/book/book/chrome.md

 ```

 Add a `rect` field to `DrawText` and `DrawLine` too.
 (The width and
-height of the `DrawText` rect will be the width and height of the text.)
+height of the `DrawText` rect should be the width and height of the text.)

 Drawing this chrome display list is now straightforward: